 A cat with a food allergy may display skin symptoms, digestive symptoms or both.
 Food allergies are common, especially in cats with skin problems.
 The only way to diagnose a food allergy is by conducting a food trial and this in itself should be seen as a diagnostic test.

-A food trial entails feeding a very strict diet for 8-12 weeks, or until the symptoms have significantly improved.
+A food trial entails feeding a very strict diet for up to 8 weeks, or until the symptoms have significantly improved.
 If the symptoms do improve, the original diet is given again.
 Only if symptoms return after re-feeding the original diet can the diagnosis of a food allergy be made (to ensure the improvement wasn’t caused by something else).

 A food trial must be run properly in order for the results to be useful.
 There are blood tests available to help select which food to use for the trial.

 Ideally, further investigation will then occur to identify which individual ingredients within the food are causing the reaction, so these can then be permanently removed from the diet.